Help and Advice

 How to boost your credit rating without being in debt

-There are a few things you can do to demonstrate that you are a stable and reliable member of society:
+Your credit score doesn’t start at zero and you’d don’t need to be in debt to have a credit rating.
+There are a few things you can do to boost the positive features on your credit history that demonstrate you are a stable and reliable member of society:

 - Register on the electoral roll.
 This will help confirm you identity, it is free and allows you to vote in national and local elections. www.gov.uk/register-to-vote